The Citadel stuns Georgia Tech with overtime upset win

 INJURIES

-Rainey had to be helped off the field as he limped toward the sideline with an apparent left leg injury.
-He stood and watched the rest of the game. … Georgia Tech left tackle Jahaziel Lee was carted off the field with a left leg injury after getting cut-blocked early in the fourth. … Bulldogs linebacker Phil Davis limped off the field after getting hurt on Mason’s TD run with an undisclosed injury. … The Citadel B-back Clay Harris walked slowly off the field midway through the fourth.
+Rainey had to be helped off the field as he limped toward the sideline with a knee injury.
+He stood and watched the rest of the game. … Georgia Tech left tackle Jahaziel Lee was carted off the field with a left leg injury after getting cut-blocked early in the fourth. … Bulldogs linebacker Phil Davis limped off the field after getting hurt on Mason’s TD run. … The Citadel B-back Clay Harris walked slowly off the field midway through the fourth.

 THE TAKEAWAY

-The Citadel: The Bulldogs can enjoy this one for a long time, a victory that gives coach Brent Thompson a new recruiting tool after undergoing consecutive 5-6 seasons.
+The Citadel: The Bulldogs can enjoy this one for a long time, a victory that gives Thompson a new recruiting and fundraising tool after undergoing consecutive 5-6 seasons.

 Georgia Tech: The Jackets have enough problems without being undisciplined.
 They were unruly on the fourth defensive series as cornerback Kaleb Oliver was flagged for taunting and defensive tackle Chris Martin was penalized for unsportsmanlike conduct to nullify linebacker David Curry’s 4-yard stop on Rainey’s third-down scramble.
 After Rainey threw an interception, T.K.
 Chimedza was called for unsportsmanlike conduct.